-Do not interrupt or disturb teaching, practical training, or other academic activities unnecessarily.
-The use of mobile phones, tablets, and similar devices must not disrupt the learning environment.
+Do not unnecessarily interrupt or disturb during teaching/practicals, etc. The use of mobile phones, tablets, and similar devices should not disrupt learning environments.

 2. Respect

 It is expected that you, as a student, show respect to staff and other students and refrain from statements/actions that may be perceived as condescending or offensive.
 You are expected to contribute to an open and inclusive study environment.